 For the major carriers that specialize in disability insurance for doctors, there is almost no difference in risk classes between traditional dermatologists and those certified in dermatopathology.

 On the other hand, a couple of carriers place specialists in Mohs surgery in a classification one rate lower than other dermatologists; otherwise they are rated the same as other dermatologists by most carriers.

 If you specialize in Mohs surgery, it’s especially important to have a policy with an own-occupation provision and to confirm that the definition applies to the surgical part of your practice.

-For medical professionals, an own-occupation definition of disability means the policy will pay benefits if an injury or illness prevents you from working in your chosen speciality, even if you are healthy enough to perform other types of work and even if you can work in another field of medicine.
+For medical professionals, an own-occupation definition of disability means the policy will pay benefits if an injury or illness prevents you from working in your chosen specialty, even if you are healthy enough to perform other types of work, and even if you can work in another field of medicine.
 So long as your disability prevents you from working specifically as a dermatologist and a loss of income results, you will qualify for disability insurance benefits.